-This is a concept that you may have difficulty in accepting.
-Nonetheless it is one that I have been ‘preaching’ for years and has now been confirmed by studies showing people in the US, Canada and the UK are amongst the most malnourished in the world.
 This is the case in spite of obesity reaching epidemic proportions in the US.
 Malnourishment is without doubt a leading factor in a wide variety of health problems including cancers.

 Does this mean that overweight people are eating all the food to the detriment of the rest of the population?
 Not at all!
 In fact, obese people figure prominently amongst those people who are malnourished.